 Plastic Free July

 Annually, our summer students take on the Plastic Free July Challenge, where they attempt to go a whole month without using any single-use plastic.
 Any plastic they are unable to avoid goes into their “dilemma bag” which they unpack and reflect on during a Facebook Livestream session at the end of the month.
-Check out their Ridge Meadows Plastic Free July Facebook Group!
+Check out their Ridge Meadows Plastic Free Challenge Facebook Group!

 Ridge Meadows Recycling also has local screening rights to some great movies about this issue: